Two EQT Shareholders Sue Former Board, Executives re Rice Merger

 All three M-U states received permits to drill new shale wells last week.
-Pennsylvania received 22 new permits.
-Ohio received 2 new permits.
-And West Virginia received 8 new permits.
+Pennsylvania received 7 new permits.
+In something of a twist, Ohio received 15 new permits (two companies), far more permits than we’ve seen in some time.
+And West Virginia received 5 new permits.

 On Friday MDN told you that EQT has partnered with a company called Project Canary (used to be Independent Energy Standards Corporation) to use the TrustWell™ Responsible Gas Program to monitor two EQT gas wells to prove to the world (in particular the global warming lunatics) that EQT’s gas is good and green (see